Thetranslater/Vulkan-Information/README.md

 VkGraphicsPipelineCreateInfo createInfo = VulkanInfo::aboutVkGraphicsPipelineCreateInfo();
 ```

-The basic of the header only describe most structures in vulkan 1.0 for now
+The basic of the header only describe most structures in vulkan 1.0 for now.

+---

+You may find some strange identation problems in the comments.I feel sorry about that.You can manually edit the layout of the comment to make it look better.